When a major data breach is in the news, it serves as a reminder for organizations to review their own cybersecurity strategies.

 When talking about a multilayered defense strategy, there’s a tendency to look at tools — your firewall, intrusion detection systems, and endpoint detection.
 Those are, of course, important.
 But people are a key component in your cybersecurity strategy, both from a risk mitigation perspective and a monitoring perspective.

-Risk mitigation: According to Verizon’s 2019 Data Breach Investigations Report, phishing is the main vector involved in data breaches, while 94 percent of malware is delivered via email.
+According to Verizon’s 2019 Data Breach Investigations Report, phishing is the main vector involved in data breaches, while 94 percent of malware is delivered via email.
 What do those two have in common?
-They both exploit your biggest security weakness — the human layer.
+They both exploit your biggest security weakness—the human layer.

 Train internal employees on security best practices to strengthen your security posture.
 By implementing a strong awareness program, you can significantly improve your ability to safeguard against threat actors.